-Helping others find jobs and start their next career path is a feeling unlike any other and nearly 100% of the time, the appreciation for your help doesn’t waiver, even over time.
-As you embark on your own ventures and projects, you’re going to need a support system and people to champion your work – these people will almost be at the core of that support system.
+Helping others find employment and launch their next career is a feeling unlike any other, and almost always, people are grateful for your assistance even after some time has passed.
+You will require a support network as you start your own businesses and projects, and these individuals will essentially form the basis of that network.
 Building your own job search network can help.

 This isn’t a “you owe me” type thing – its just simply going back to my first point of building trust.
 Helping others and donating your time will always come back to help you in the long run.